Light of Hope: 2013 Dell Education Challenge

 Dell issued its second Dell Education Challenge in 2013.
 The competition mainly focused on social entrepreneurship.
 It sought to inspire innovative ideas around the world to help solve issues in education, including those identified in a Dell-commissioned poll about new education models.
 The poll showed that respondents viewed a personalized approach to learning to be effective.
 More than 400 projects were submitted in the competition, and the winning teams could bring their ideas to fruition.

 Bhuiyan, Maruf, and Shoeb shared their plan with their friends and family.
 As all three are engineers, they started thinking about how they can use the idea practically.
 In 2013, they were studying in different countries.
 They discussed joining the competition in a Skype meeting, and later submitted their project.
 Their idea got third place, and they were invited to Texas.
 Bhuiyan went to Texas for the final competition.
 The other participant teams had already taken their project on pilot phase, but Bhuiyan's idea was not in use due to a lack funding.
-They won third place and received $2500 dollars.
+They won third place and received $2500.
 After online crowdfunding, they gathered $4500.
 With a total sum of $7000, they started their pilot project.
-Their first mission targeted two schools in Chittagong and Kishoregonj, respectively.
-Today, those two schools are still running their multimedia education.
-With their project running, they have targeted 4000 schools all over Bangladesh to be multimedia schools.

 Poura – The Reader

-LoH launched a project called "Poura – The Reader" for collecting books.
+LoH launched a project called "Poura – The Reader" for collecting books and establishing libraries at rural primary schools across the country.
 The project aimed to help poor children who cannot afford books.
 The project's team members collected books in different ways, such as collecting book donations (mainly primary-level storybooks) from different schools and universities.
-They also reached out to people and social organizations, such as Room to Read, for donations.
-LoH ran its first campaign on AIUB and collected almost 200 books in one day.
+They also reached out to people and social organizations for donations.
+LoH ran its first campaign on the American International University-Bangladesh (AIUB) campus and collected almost 200 books in one day.
 Due to the campaign's success, LoH wanted to spread the campaign across Bangladesh.
 They launched a Facebook event for collecting books and sent representatives to different universities to collect books.
 Organizations including BRAC, Room to Read, and Save the Children donated books. rokomari.com donated 200 books.
-LoH launched a three-year project aiming to create libraries in 500 schools across the country.
+LoH's goal was to create libraries in 500 schools by late 2020.